Solfège: In Elizabethan England

 In the Elizabethan era, England and its related territories used only four of the syllables: mi, fa, sol, and la.
-"Mi" stood for modern si, "fa" for modern do or ut, "sol" for modern re, and "la" for modern mi.
+"Mi" stood for modern ti or si, "fa" for modern do or ut, "sol" for modern re, and "la" for modern mi.
 Then, fa, sol and la would be repeated to also stand for their modern counterparts, resulting in the scale being "fa, sol, la, fa, sol, la, mi, fa".
 The use of "fa", "sol" and "la" for two positions in the scale is a leftover from the Guidonian system of so-called "mutations" (i.e. changes of hexachord on a note, see Guidonian hand).
 This system was largely eliminated by the 19th century, but is still used in some shape note systems, which give each of the four syllables "fa", "sol", "la", and "mi" a different shape.